 Looking to kick back this September?
 You're in luck.
-The European continent beckons with turtle watching trips in Cyprus, mellow days on the Mediterranean isle of Corsica and a gut-busting break in Puglia, Italy.
+The European continent beckons with turtle watching trips in Cyprus, mellow days on the Mediterranean isle of Corsica and many opportunities to sample fabulous food in Puglia, Italy.
 Meanwhile, down in the southern hemisphere, Australia’s Whitsunday Islands hold their own with the promise of crystal clear waters, serene scuba diving and pristine sand as far as the eye can see.

 Beautiful landscapes, balmy days and a bounty of foodie fare await those who need a relaxing break.
 Here are our top chill-out spots for September.

 Head to north Cyprus for sun, sand, turtles and time travel

 Visiting the northern half of divided Cyprus is a bit like holidaying in the 1970s.
 It might lack a certain slickness, but there’s also a pleasing lack of development.
 Some of the Med’s most unspoilt sands are here, especially along the wild Karpaz Peninsula, where you’re more likely to see donkeys and turtles than other people.
 Indeed, turtles visit north Cyprus regularly, and from June to late September, the Society for the Protection of Turtles runs guided, eco-sensitive night tours to view them from its base at Alagadi Beach, just east of Kyrenia’s harbour.

 September is a fine time to visit: the crowds have gone but weather and waters are warm.
 It’s ideal for hiking between ruined Crusader castles in the Kyrenia range or strolling the well-preserved ancient city of Salamis.
 Don’t miss Lefkoşa, the world’s only divided capital.
 Amble the minaret-speared streets before passing a checkpoint for a weird wander into the bullet-scarred no man’s land that separates Turkish north and Greek south.